Documentation Index

 Overview

-| Credential | Used By | Purpose |
+Payo uses two types of credentials:| Credential | Used By | Purpose |

 | Provider API Key | MCP Providers | Authenticate charge requests |